jpodwys/superagent-cache/README.md

 Superagent with flexible built-in caching.

-Currently compatible with superagent `1.x`.
+Currently tested against superagent `1.x`.

 Upgrading from an older version or seeing a bug?
 Please see the [Breaking Change History](#breaking-change-history) section.